 The Spring and Fall Hawaii tours coincide with somewhat different seabird nesting schedules on the island of Kauai, so there are a few differences regarding which species are typically seen.
 During the Fall tour, Wedge-tailed Shearwaters are visible, sitting at nest burrows at Kilauea Point.
-The dates of the Spring tour coincide with the presence of Laysan Albatross and Red-tailed Tropicbird nesting at the same site (the latter species is seen on some but not all Fall Hawaii tours).
+The dates of the Spring tour coincide with the presence of Laysan Albatross and Red-tailed Tropicbird nesting at the same site (the latter species is seen on most but not all Fall Hawaii tours).
 The native land birds seen on the two tours are essentially the same, although the rare Akiapolaau is seen more reliably on the Fall tour.

 Migrant shorebirds include an abundance of Pacific Golden-Plovers, as well as Wandering Tattlers.
 The much sought after Bristle-thighed Curlew is a good bet on Oahu.
 We’ll find such endemic, endangered species as Koloa (Hawaiian Duck) and Hawaiian Coot, as well as the endemic forms of moorhen and stilt at several wetland sanctuaries.
 A broad assortment of introduced bird species adds variety to the bird life on these remote tropical islands, and we will search for a good sample of these, although as a lower priority than native species.